LoopKit/loopdocs/docs/operation/algorithm/temp-basal.md

 As mentioned at the beginning of this section, the process of determining whether a temporary basal should be issued is repeated every 5 minutes.

-## Temporary Basal Rate Calculation Example
+### Temporary Basal Rate Calculation Example

-To illustrate how the *Loop* calculates the temporary basal rate to issue, consider the calculation for the following scenario:
+To illustrate how the *Loop* calculates the temporary basal rate when there is a recommended bolus, consider the calculation for the following scenario:

 * $\mathit{BG_eventual} = 200 \mathrm{\frac{mg}{dL}}$
 * $\mathit{BG_target} = 100 \mathrm{\frac{mg}{dL}}$